 2. Get a Good Night’s Rest

 Although going on a big trip is super exciting, do your best to try and get at least 8 hours of sleep the night before traveling.
 It is difficult to truly get a lot of rest when you are traveling for 10+ hours and you need to be alert when checking in, during layovers, and once you get to your destination.
 If you are on a red eye, you might consider taking melatonin to help you relax before heading off to sleep.
-To help you get comfy, I’d suggest using the Cat Nap Rest Set, complete with a soft sleep mask and earplugs to block out distractions, either on the plane or in noisy hostel/hotel rooms, as well as a travel pillow so you can keep your head nice and comfortable!
+To help you get comfy, I’d suggest bringing a soft sleep mask and earplugs to block out distractions, either on the plane or in noisy hostel/hotel rooms, as well as a travel pillow so you can keep your head nice and comfortable!

 3. Pack Ahead of Time

 I like having everything I need right at my fingertips, so I always try to use a carry-on.
-My carry-on of choice for an intercontinental trip is the EC Lync™ System International Carry-On because of how lightweight it is, plus it’s super versatile and durable.
+My carry-on of choice for an intercontinental trip is the Expanse Convertible International Carry-On because of how lightweight it is, plus it’s super versatile and durable.
 Although I hate to admit it, my carry-on is always stuffed full and usually feels like a bag of bricks, so starting with a super light bag makes me less fearful of crushing myself when I lift it overheard.
 This carry-on is internationally sized and yet still fits everything I need!
 Plus, it gives me the option of either rolling it or converting it into a backpack, if (god-forbid) I must run to catch my connection.
 Not sure what you’re allowed to bring in your carry-on?
 Find out the lastest TSA guidelines for carry-ons.

 5. Be a Minimalist

 One of the most important tips I can give is to be aware of your surroundings, especially when going to a foreign country that you’ve never been to before.
 While I personally love to wander, and discover new shops, café’s, and parks, it is still very important to always be aware.
-To keep my belongings safe, I use a money belt that fits securely around my waist, safe and out of sight from pick pockets.
+To keep my belongings safe, I use a money belt that fits securely around my waist, safe and out of sight from pickpockets.
 It also keeps all my important travel information, personal ID’s and debit/credit cards protected while going through security with RFID technology.
 Lastly, make sure that you have your phone with you always so that you can contact someone, or check Google maps if you were to get completely lost, or if you find yourself in a compromising situation.
 Get more international travel safety tips here.